ga642381/S2VC/README.md

 If you encounter any problems while installing *fairseq*, please refer to [pytorch/fairseq](https://github.com/pytorch/fairseq) for the installation instruction.

 ### Self-Supervised representations
-#### Wav2vec2
-In our implementation, we're using Wav2Vec 2.0 Base w/o finetuning which is trained on LibriSpeech.
-You can download the checkpoint [wav2vec_small.pt](https://dl.fbaipublicfiles.com/fairseq/wav2vec/wav2vec_small.pt) from [pytorch/fairseq](https://github.com/pytorch/fairseq).

 #### APC(Autoregressive Predictive Coding), CPC(Contrastive Predictive Coding)
 These two representations are extracted using this speech toolkit [S3PRL](https://github.com/s3prl/s3prl).
 You can check how to extract various representations from that repo.